Rakesh-tech200/BasicCalculator/README.md

 # BasicCalculator
-I have built a basic arithmatic calculator using html,Css &amp; JavaScript.
+I have built a basic arithmatic calculator using html,Css and JavaScript.This is one of my first full fledged project(basic).